enviodev/docs/docs/HyperIndex/Guides/contract-state.md

 Note how we use the `multicall` feature from Viem to batch our 3 queries into one request to improve performance and help avoid rate limiting.
 Very useful!

-Here, we use an alchemy API key to make RPC requests to the ethereum mainnet.
-You can get an alchemy API key [here](https://www.alchemy.com/) and add it to your `.env` file.
+We recommend using an RPC from [dRPC](https://drpc.org/) and adding it to your `.env` file.
 Alternatively, use any other rpc provider of your choice.

 There are 2 edge cases that we need to be aware of when fetching token information: